 Apart from its gaming performance, Andy OS has already proven itself one of the best Android emulators for Linux in overall performance.
 We strongly suggest you check out this mesmerizing Android emulator if all you want to do is play your favorite Android games in max settings.

 Although still in its beta release, Andy OS supports comes out with many built-in features to enable you to make the most out of your Linux Android Emulator.
 It reads the sensor events relentlessly and offers a much better visual experience than your Android smartphone.
 Overall, Andy OS is one of those flexible Android emulators for Linux that successfully brings your favorite Android apps directly onto your PC screen.

 - Andy OS lets you sync your regular Android smartphone with the emulator.

-- You can use your phone as a controller to your Emulator and can send Desktop Push Notifications and Keyboard Mappings pretty easily.
+- You can use your phone as your Emulator’s controller and send Desktop Push Notifications and Keyboard Mappings pretty easily.

 - The ability to use your Android device as a remote or gesture controller when playing games makes this Linux Android emulator far more exciting.

-- Andy OS gives users the opportunity to extend their storage space on demand, contrary to most other Android Emulators for Linux
+- Andy OS allows users to extend their storage space on demand, contrary to most other Android Emulators for Linux.

 9. Jar of Beans